Gigaspaces/xap-docs/site/content/xap/12.3/admin/web-management-monitoring.markdown

 # Getting Started

-Once you've installed InfluxDB and Grafana and configured `metrics.xml`, start the Web Management Console and navigate to the **Monitoring** tab - you'll see Grafana's home page (you'll probably get a login page on the first time - just type in the default `admin`/`admin`, and you'll get the home page):
+AFter you install InfluxDB and Grafana and configure the `metrics.xml` file, start the Web Management Console and navigate to the **Monitoring** tab - you'll see Grafana's home page (you'll probably get a login page on the first time - just type in the default `admin`/`admin`, and you'll get the home page):

 ![image](/attachment_files/web-console/monitor.jpg)